jesselawson/getting-started-with-rust/tutorial.md

 another string--even if that string is a string slice.
-Here we are creating a mutable variable `the_title` from the string returned by the call to `env!()`, which is grabbing the string value associated with the key `CARGO_PKG_NAME`--which itself is associated with the manifest file's `title` key.
+Here we are creating a mutable variable `the_title` from the string returned by the call to `env!()`, which is grabbing the string value associated with the key `CARGO_PKG_NAME`--which itself is associated with the manifest file's `name` key.
 Neat!

 What is the value of `the_title` right now?

-It's `tinymd`, which is what we see when we look at the value for the `title` key in the manifest file.
+It's `tinymd`, which is what we see when we look at the value for the `name` key in the manifest file.

 With the beginnings of the title string started, we can now start to imagine what